Solar System: Discovery and exploration

 The motion of 'lights' moving across the sky is the basis of the classical definition of planets: wandering stars.

 Humanity's knowledge of the Solar System has grown incrementally over the centuries.
-Up to the Late Middle Ages–Renaissance, astronomers from Europe to India believed Earth to be stationary at the center of the universe and categorically different from the divine or ethereal objects that moved through the sky.
-Although the Greek philosopher Aristarchus of Samos had speculated on a heliocentric reordering of the cosmos, Nicolaus Copernicus was the first person known to have developed a mathematically predictive heliocentric system.
+Although the ancient Greek philosopher Aristarchus of Samos had speculated on a heliocentric reordering of the cosmos, up to the Late Middle Ages–Renaissance, astronomers from Europe to India believed Earth to be stationary at the center of the universe and categorically different from the divine or ethereal objects that moved through the sky.
+Nicolaus Copernicus was the first person known to have developed a mathematically predictive heliocentric system.

 Heliocentrism did not triumph immediately over geocentrism, but the work of Copernicus had its champions, notably Johannes Kepler.
 Using a heliocentric model that improved upon Copernicus by allowing orbits to be elliptical, and the precise observational data of Tycho Brahe, Kepler produced the Rudolphine Tables, which enabled accurate computations of the positions of the then-known planets.
 Pierre Gassendi used them to predict a transit of Mercury in 1631, and Jeremiah Horrocks did the same for a transit of Venus in 1639.
 This provided a strong vindication of heliocentrism and Kepler's elliptical orbits.

 In the 17th century, Galileo publicized the use of the telescope in astronomy; he and Simon Marius independently discovered that Jupiter had four satellites in orbit around it.
 Christiaan Huygens followed on from these observations by discovering Saturn's moon Titan and the shape of the rings of Saturn.
 In 1677, Edmond Halley observed a transit of Mercury across the Sun, leading him to realize that observations of the solar parallax of a planet (more ideally using the transit of Venus) could be used to trigonometrically determine the distances between Earth, Venus, and the Sun.
 Halley's friend Isaac Newton, in his magisterial Principia Mathematica of 1687, demonstrated that celestial bodies are not quintessentially different from Earthly ones: the same laws of motion and of gravity apply on Earth and in the skies.

 Solar system diagram by Emanuel Bowen in 1747, when neither Uranus, Neptune, nor the asteroid belts had yet been discovered.
 Orbits of planets are to scale, but the orbits of moons and the sizes of bodies are not.